himmAllRight/himmAllRight-source/content/post/creating-website-tests-pages.md

 ## Creating the Test Framework

 With the environment setup, we can start building up the test framework.
-We will start by defining come constants, then use those when building some helper functions.
-Lastly, we will use those helper functions to piece together out `conftest.py` and `test_pages.py` files.
+We will start by defining come constants, then use those when building helper functions.
+Lastly, we will use the helper functions to piece together the `conftest.py` and `test_pages.py` files.

 ### Defining Constants

-First, lets define some constants we can use throughout our test framework.
-In the future, I might switch these to be optionally set using  CLI arguments, but for now... they're just static constant variables defined in a file.
+First, lets define some constants we can use throughout the test framework.
+In the future, I might switch these to be set optionally with  CLI arguments, but for now... they're just static constant variables defined in a file.

 So first, create a new file in the `tests` directory named `constants.py`.
 In